2014 Pacific typhoon season: Typhoon Neoguri (Florita)

 During July 2, the JMA started to track a tropical depression about 220 km east of Chuuk State.
 The JTWC followed suit early on July 3, with the designation of 08W.
 Early on July 4, it was upgraded to a tropical storm by both agencies, with the latter naming it as Neoguri.
 Later that day, Neoguri rapidly intensified into a Category 2 typhoon.
 By the next day, rapid intensification ensued and was upgraded to Category 4 typhoon status by the JTWC as an eye developed clearly.
 At the same time, the storm entered the PAR, with PAGASA giving it the local name Florita.
 Late the next day, Neoguri entered an area of very warm sea temperatures and intensified into a super typhoon.
 The storm reached peak intensity early on July 7, which the JTWC operationally assessed as 1-minute winds of 250 km/h, with a minimum pressure of 930 hPa by the JMA, though in post-analysis Neoguri reached Category 5 intensity.
 Early on July 8, Neoguri weakened to a Category 3 typhoon and PAGASA stated that the storm had exited their area later that day.
 Late the next day, Neoguri further weakened to a severe tropical storm by the JMA.
 Due to the strong jet stream, Neoguri moved in an eastward direction instead of moving towards Korea.
 On July 10, JMA downgraded the system to a tropical storm and the JTWC issued its final advisory a few hours later as it started to become extratropical.
 At the same time, Neoguri's circulation became totally exposed as it was affecting southern Japan.
 The JMA made their final warning early on July 11, as Neoguri became extratropical.
 Its extratropical remnants of Neoguri collided with another weak, developing system north of it late on July 13.

 Throughout its path, Neoguri only caused three fatalities from Japan.
 A total of 670,000 people were forced to evacuate and about 40 flights were canceled throughout the country where 580,000 of them in Okinawa Prefecture and 90,000 in Kyushu from the period of July 7–9.
-Total damage in Japan were standing at ¥64 billion (US$632 million).
+Total damage in Japan was standing at ¥64 billion (US$632 million).
 On July 12, a few days after the typhoon, a heat wave swept across parts of Honshu and Hokkaido, killing one person.